A woman hanging upside down in a red rope harness while a man supports her head with his hands, touching her hair gently in a cozy setting.

 I’m a San Francisco based rope artist and service top, with over 12 years of experience.

-I trained shibari under Hajime Kinoko (Tokyo), and am a certified Ichinawa instructor.
+I train shibari under Hajime Kinoko (Tokyo), and am a certified Ichinawa instructor.

 What is Shibari / Kinbaku?